Overview of the Assessment

 Item maps illustrate the knowledge and skills demonstrated by students performing at different scale points on the NAEP civics assessments.
 In order to provide additional context, the cut points for the three NAEP achievement levels are marked on the item map.
 The map location for each question represents the scale score attained by students who had a 65 percent probability of obtaining credit at a specific level of constructed-response questions or selected-response questions that don't involve a guessing factor, a 74 percent probability of correctly answering a four-option multiple-choice question, or a 72 percent probability of correctly answering a five-option multiple-choice question in certain subjects.
 For constructed-response questions, responses may be completely or partially correct; therefore, a question can map to several points on a scale.

-Approximately 20 to 30 civics questions from the 2018 assessment have been selected and placed on an item map for grade 8.
-No new items were released from the 2018 civics assessment.
+Approximately 20 to 30 civics questions from the 2022 assessment have been selected and placed on an item map for grade 8.
+Explore the civics item map.

 The average scores and percentages presented on this website are estimates because they are based on representative samples of students rather than on the entire population of students.
 Moreover, the collection of subject-area questions used at each grade level is but a sample of the many questions that could have been asked.
 As such, NAEP results are subject to a measure of uncertainty, reflected in the standard error of the estimates.
 The standard errors for the estimated scale scores and percentages in the figures and tables presented on the website are available through the NAEP Data Explorer.